In this article we will take a look at coffee grinders for home use and in particular, the ones that are ideal for a French Press.

 These are probably the most popular choice for most people.
 That is because they are fast and also very affordable.
 As I mentioned earlier, they use a set of blades, usually stainless steel to chop up the beans, and the grounds are then captured in a container.

-Some of these will have grain settings so a lot easier to find and set a coarse grind, which is of course ideal, for our French Presses.
+Most of these will have grain settings so a lot easier to find and set a medium to coarse grind, which is of course ideal, for our French Presses.

-The model I would recommend is the Krups F20342 model which you can read about in detail by clicking here.
+The model I would recommend is the Shardor Coffee Grinder model which you can read about in detail by clicking here.

 This is a good quality blade grinder from a very good brand.
-At around £20 it does represent very good value for money.
-As of now, it is also the best seller over at Amazon UK, and as such is a very popular choice for many buyers.
+At around £30 it does represent good value for money.
+As of now, it is also the highest buyer rated online, and as such is a very popular choice for many buyers.

 However if you prefer to see what is available in other brands and price points, you can read about the top 5 blade grinders by clicking here.
 This model is of course included in that table.